BlockchainCommons/www.SmartCustody.com/_posts/2019-01-04-First-SmartCustody-Workshop-Simple-Cold-Storage-and-Self-Custody.md

 - Do you have comprehensive procedures to assess your risk profile?
 - How does your system stack up against others in industry?

-Future workshops will be focused on holders of digital assets that have fiduciary responsibility to others, such as small investment funds & family firms, and those who are required to use third-party qualified custodians for management of digital assets due to the amount of funds held.
+Future workshops will be focused on holders of digital assets that have fiduciary responsibility to others, such as small investment funds & family firms, or those who are required to use third-party qualified custodians for management of digital assets due to the amount of funds held.

 ## What you can expect to learn